tdsacilowski/vault-chef-approle-demo/README.md

 ### Phase 1: Vault + Chef Server

-This provides a quick and simple configuration to help you get started.
+This provides a quick and simple Vault and Chef Server configuration to help you get started.
-- In other words, this demo is **_NOT SUITABLE FOR PRODUCTION USE!!_**.
+- In other words, this demo is **_NOT SUITABLE FOR PRODUCTION USE!!_**

 In this phase, we use Terraform to spin up a server with both Vault and Chef Server installed.
 Once this server is up and running, we'll complete the appropriate configuration steps in Vault and get our Chef admin key that will be used to bootstrap our Chef node (phase 2).